QuentinRa/blog.quentinra.dev/tools/doxygen/index.md

 # In this course

+Doxygen is working like the Javadoc, the JSDoc, or a lot of tools allowing you to write documentation and generate a website from it.
+Doxygen is covering a lot of languages such as C, C++, C#, Java, PHP, and Python.

 * you will learn how to use write ``doxygen`` comments
 * how to generate documentation with `doxygen`, so how to write a ``Doxyfile``